Sustainability

 Successful graduates will be able to take up roles as policy analysts in governmental national or supra-national institutions, consulting firms with departments dedicated to the public sector and public policies, medium and large companies working in sectors where government action is pervasive, and national and supra-national lobbying groups.

-- Advanced Behavioral Economics and Finance
+- Advanced Behavioral Economics

 - Behavioral Economics and Finance